 Are you using Azure Application Insights for health monitoring of your website or web app?

-Well, I have tried it but it isn’t a lot of fun.
+Well, I have tried that, but it isn’t a lot of fun.
 The biggest problem is that all emails look the same.
-Identifying the one important email from Azure Application Insights among spam and low priority mails is close to impossible, at least very ineffective.
+Identifying the one important email from Azure Application Insights among spam and low priority mails is very ineffective and close to impossible.
 Another challenge is to make sure that alerts are targeted to people who are on duty.
 And to avoid following up on who is taking care when an issue war raised.
 You simply don’t want to be firefighter around the clock.
 Transparency about response and resolution would be pretty awesome.

 SIGNL4 is the perfect mobile alert companion for Azure Application Insights

 If you find yourself and your team reflected in this picture, SIGNL4 is your solution.
 SIGNL4 sends critical and relevant Application Insights alerts to your mobile phone via push.
 Only people who are on duty will receive those alerts.
 Alert notifications in SIGNL4 are persistent and require an active confirmation (simple tap in the app).
 If an alert remains unconfirmed, operations staff on duty is paged again, and again until one of the team members does confirm the alert.
 And this acknowledgement is visible throughout the entire team in real-time along with any annotation users make.
 Push notifications can be configured to have a custom notification sound so they cannot be confused with WhatsApp or Facebook notifications.
 The visual display capabilities of SIGNL4 provide a much faster recognition and categorization of Azure Application Insights alerts.

 In this example we are going to use Azure Application Insights for website monitoring.